schemadesign/docsify/docs/tutorials/insight/index.md

 ![insightstutorial_7](/images/insightstutorial_7.png)

 #### 8. Publishing
 When your insight is ready to be seen on the portal, click on the **Publish** button.
-Your insight should be on the publication portal shortly after.
+Your insight should be on the insight portal shortly after.
 Also, please note that all changes made to your insight will be lost if not saved.

 Also, any outstanding change to an existing insight will only be visible once the insight is published again.